 The RAF Tristars, nicknamed "Timmy" for some reason, were all operated by Number 216 Squadron, flying out of RAF Brize Norton.
 They appear to have been well liked by crews and had a productive service history, being employed in the 1991 Gulf War, interventions in the Balkans later in the 1990s, plus the Afghanistan and Iraq interventions in the next decade.

-* Only a handful of Tristars remain flying.
-One of the more noteworthy Tristar survivors is the "Stargazer", an L-1011-100 obtained by Orbital Sciences Corporation as the carrier aircraft for the Orbital Pegasus satellite launch booster.
+Only a single Tristar remains flying -- the "Stargazer", an L-1011-100 obtained by Orbital Sciences Corporation as the carrier aircraft for the Orbital Pegasus satellite launch booster.
 The Stargazer has launched dozens of small satellites into orbit.BACK_TO_TOP

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.